Huge plastics plant faces calls for environmental justice, stiff economic headwinds

 Mobilizing people has been difficult, especially during the coronavirus pandemic.

-“People in St James don’t speak up,” not when jobs are on the line, Lavigne said.
+“People in Saint James don’t speak up,” not when jobs are on the line, Lavigne said.
 Formosa anticipates hiring for about 8,000 temporary construction jobs and then hiring 1,200 permanent workers after that.

 “I want people to have jobs.
 Don’t get me wrong,” Lavigne said.
 “But they’re not jobs when they won’t last, when we won’t be able to live.”

 The company disputes the accusations about health problems.
 It says “there is simply no scientific proof” of inflated cancer rates in the area.
-Recently, in response to a reference to Cancer Alley by President Biden, Sen. Bill Cassidy (R-La.) suggested that the state’s higher reported cancer rates were due to higher incidence of cigarette smoking, obesity and viral infections.
+Recently, in response to a reference to Cancer Alley by President Biden, Sen. Bill Cassidy (R-La.) suggested the state’s higher reported cancer rates were due to higher incidence of cigarette smoking, obesity and viral infections.

 Part of the controversy stems from the Louisiana Tumor Registry.
 Its parish data aren’t specific enough to look at communities closest to the plants.
 In addition, the real growth in chemical plants took place over the past decade, meaning many ill effects may not have had time to develop.